FinlayDWebb/Imperial25.Clustering/README.md

     Oh, and the bibliography.

 - I'm thinking of just choosing the datasets, and preparing the scripts specifically for those datasets, not this automatic pre-processing stuff.
+I'll try to do this today.